-AFCoPN will also work with RTO’s who must implement a range of strategies for industry engagement.
-It will systematically use the outcome of that industry engagement to ensure continuous valid industry feedback is provided for:
+AFCoPN also works with RTO’s to implement a range of strategies for industry engagement.
+It systematically uses the outcomes of that industry engagement to ensure continuous valid industry feedback is provided for:

 AFCoPN meetings occur quarterly attendance is free for AFA Members.

 Inaugural Chair of the AFCoPN, Simona Jobbagy says “Industry engagement and collaboration is at the core of Vocational Education and Training, and this is as an opportunity to help facilitate the conversation, and strengthen the relationship between industry and vocational training organisations.
 Good quality training outcomes depend on a clear understanding of what industry needs, what are the critical skills for now and for the future.
 This requires an ongoing dialogue, an engagement that enables both industry and training providers to exchange information and knowledge that lead to training outcomes of a mastery level.”

 Any employer who takes on an apprentice or trainee up until 30 June 2022 can gain access to real benefits to your business.

 Are secondary schools’ furniture making teachings meeting the needs of industry?

 Are students being encouraged to enter the furnishing industry?

 Department of Employment tracking skills shortages identifies lack of employable, qualified staff.

 Department of Education, Skills and Employment announces transition to new skills and workforce development model

 Skills Ministers agreed to establish new industry-based clusters (Industry Clusters) with broad roles and responsibilities for skills and workforce development by December 2022.
 Industry Clusters will replace Industry Reference Committees (IRCs), Skills Service Organisations (SSOs) and Skills Organisation Pilots (SOs).